sunshangquan/Histoformer/README.md

 ```
 python compute_psnr.py --path1 [GT-PATH] --path2 [Restored-PATH]
 ```
-Values may be slightly different because a) the images I upload are in JPG file format for saving space, but the values reported are computed on the PNG-format images; b) some values are reported by previous works like WeatherDiff and may be slightly different from my reproduction.
+Values may be slightly different because a) the images I upload are in JPG file format for saving space, but the values reported are computed on the PNG-format images; b) some values are reported by previous works like WeatherDiff and may be slightly different from this reproduction.

 ## :balance_scale: Demo